 Flooded streets, downed power lines and property damage following severe weather

-As severe weather moves away from the WBRZ viewing area, reports of downed power lines, flooded streets and damage to property are coming in.
+BATON ROUGE - As severe weather moves away from the WBRZ viewing area, reports of downed power lines, flooded streets, and damage to property are coming in.

+"I heard the wind first, then a big boom!"
+Ernestine Williams told Channel 2.

+Her backyard, located on Hemlock Street in Baton Rouge, is littered with debris from the storm.
+The wind took a tree out, and it smashed straight through her roof.

 Click here to view Entergy's power outage map